nheron/droolsonboarding/gettingStarted/first_rule_language_element.md

 ## Adding a simple condition to a rule

-As any plugin in eclipe, the drools plugin allows autocompletion (ctrl+space)
+As any plugin in eclipse, the drools plugin allows auto completion (ctrl+space)
 ![](drools/lesson1_fig5.png)

 We create a rule the has a condition just a fact of type Account.
 If the rule is fired, then we shall show the message "The account exists" in the console.
 Notice that the then part is just pure java.